February 17, 2017

 STUDIOS Architecture: Say Good-Bye to Individual Work Space

-Metropolis’s publisher and editor in chief Susan S. Szenasy talks to STUDIOS Architecture about the radical changes in today's workplace.
+STUDIOS Architecture and partners talk about the radical changes in today’s workplace.

 ULI’s new headquarters connects staff and ULI Members in an open, shared work environment.